The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The value of goodwill is generally derived from the value between the total value of a business (usually computed under the capitalised earnings method) and the value of its net assets (after deduction of liabilities).
 Goodwill may be personal, connected with the premises (for example a hotel) or associated with the brand or trade name.

-Negative goodwill could be indicated in a situation where the valuations of the individual physical and other intangible assets of the business (other than goodwill) will realise more than the sale of the whole business.
+Negative goodwill could be indicated in a situation where the valuations of the individual physical and other intangible assets of the business (other than goodwill) will realise more than the sale

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.